goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates with Packer for usage with Libvirt/KVM virtualization : centos 7, centos 8, bionic (ubuntu 1804), focal (ubuntu 2004), debian 10 (stable) and Fedora (32).
+Create VM templates with Packer for usage with Libvirt/KVM virtualization : centos 7, centos 8, centos 8 Stream, bionic (ubuntu 1804), focal (ubuntu 2004), debian 10 (stable), Fedora 32 and Fedora 33.

 Only for education and learning purposes.
 Do not use it in production.